How steep Fed rate hikes affect your finances

 As the Federal Reserve has rapidly increased interest rates, many economists say they fear that a recession is inevitable in the coming months — and with it, job losses that could cause hardship for households already hurt worst by inflation.

-Even before the Federal Reserve acts again Wednesday to sharply raise its key short-term rate — a third straight three-quarter-point hike is likely to be announced – its previous rate increases are being felt by households at all income levels.
+Wednesday, the Federal Reserve sharply raised its key short-term rate by three-quarters of a point for a third straight time, even as its previous rate increases are being felt by households at all income levels.

-The Fed’s latest move is expected to raise its benchmark rate to a range of 3% to 3.25%, the highest level in 14 years.
-Its steady rate increases are making it increasingly costly for consumers and businesses to borrow — for homes, autos and other purchases.
+The Fed’s latest move has raised its benchmark rate to a range of 3% to 3.25%, the highest level in 14 years.
+Its steady rate increases have already made it increasingly costly for consumers and businesses to borrow — for homes, autos and other purchases.
 And more hikes are almost surely coming.
 Fed officials are expected to signal Wednesday that their benchmark rate could reach as high as 4.5% by early next year.

 Here’s what to know: